Meet Dr. Pumar

 Ready to schedule?
 If you would like to skip your intro call, please send us a message or give us a call and we can add you to a provider's schedule today!

-With expertise in a wide range of areas, including Anxiety Disorders, Depression, Mood Disorders, Adult ADHD, Trauma and Complex Trauma, Relationship Challenges, Psychopharmacology and Talk Therapy, Dr. Pumar offers compassionate treatment solutions customized to meet each individual's distinct needs, empowering them to embrace brighter futures with confidence and joy.
+With expertise in a wide range of areas, including Anxiety Disorders, Depression, Mood Disorders, Adult ADHD, Trauma and Complex Trauma, Relationship Challenges, Psychopharmacology, and Talk Therapy, Dr. Pumar offers compassionate, customized treatment solutions tailored to meet each individual’s distinct needs, empowering them to thrive.

 • Comprehensive Assessment